GatoPlayero/Scala/CreateJAR/README.md

 ![alt text](./resources/images/998.png "998")

-Once you add any necessary libraries, you’ll need to add them as dependencies on the project, because when you add them on *IntelliJ* they’ll be used ONLY to create the JAR file, go to the *project structure*, locate “```pom.xml```” file and in the *“dependencies”* segment, add the dependencies using the same *groupId*, *artifactId* and *version* defined previously:
+Once you have added any necessary libraries, you’ll need to add them as dependencies on the project, because when you add them on *IntelliJ* they’ll be used ONLY to create the JAR file, go to the *project structure*, locate “```pom.xml```” file and in the *“dependencies”* segment, add the dependencies using the same *groupId*, *artifactId* and *version* defined previously:

 ![alt text](./resources/images/999.png "999")